Mortimer333/Content/README.md

 ## reverse

-If you need to your string you can use method `reverse`:
+If you need to reverse your string you can use method `reverse`:
 ```php
 $string = new Content\Utf8('ź = ć');
 echo (string) $string->reverse(); // ć = ź